SimonAsaert/ZellaBackground/People.md

 He stands as a forever slaver.
 Vydgish has known the life of a slave for as long as he's been alive, and is accepting of his lot.

 At birth, his family were swept up into Hutt space and enslaved.
-Their life beforehand had been tough, being wracked with extreme povity, constant hunger and being swept up in fighting for the barest of supplies.
+Their life beforehand had been tough, being wracked with extreme poverty, constant hunger and being swept up in fighting for the barest of supplies.

 Under ownership, his family would be pressed into work for whomever had bid for him.
-Working grueling hours but getting fed and shelter for their work.
+Working gruelling hours but getting fed and shelter for their work.
 A "better life" which they taught to their child.
 So Vydgish would grow believing that being enslaved by those of higher status and power will share their prosperity with the slaves.

 He was allowed a basic education.
 Working bits and pieces from the moment he could.
 Growing up it wouldn't have been easy.
 With constant pain and suffering.
 But he pushed forward with anything he was given, with quiet acceptance of his roles.
 Eventually, time needed for technicians, he would take up the call in this role and began this long-term role.